-The Wayne County School System is accepting applications for a librarian/media specialist position.
-Applicants must hold a valid Tennessee teaching license with an endorsement in Library/Media Science(073).
-Applications may be obtained from the Central Office and submitted to the office of the Director of Schools through August 10, 2021, or until the position is filled.
+The Wayne County School System is accepting applications for a Guidance Counselor position at Wayne County High School.
+Applicants must hold a valid Tennessee teaching license with an endorsement in counseling.
+Applications may be obtained from our website at www.waynetn.net or from the Central Office and can be submitted to the office of the superintendent through December 15, 2021, or until the position is filled.

 Teachers within the school system may use a request for transfer.